Learn what a reduction in force is and how you can cope if you are impacted by one.

 If you've been laid off, it's normal to experience a range of emotions, including sadness, irritability, and anxiety.
 As you work through these emotions—and the logistics of your layoff—you can also start taking steps to make the next phase of your career a positive one.

 Reduction in force involves a company terminating one or more employees with no intention of refilling those positions.
-With a RIF, there is a permanent reduction in headcount, either company-wide or within a designated department or team.
+With a RIF, a permanent reduction in headcount occurs, either company-wide or within a designated department or team.

 Typically, a RIF occurs as a result of budget changes, restructuring, mergers and acquisitions, or permanent closures.
 RIFs do not typically imply employee fault and are not necessarily a reflection of any individual’s performance.

-In modern usage, reduction in force and layoff are often understood to mean the same thing.
+In modern usage, reduction in force and layoff are seen as the same thing.
 However, while a RIF has always been seen as a permanent termination, a layoff traditionally carried the possibility of future re-employment.

 Now, if a layoff carries any impermanence, it’s typically referred to as a temporary layoff.
 More commonly, a company will use the term furlough to refer to a temporary pause in a worker’s employment.